Can You Drink Alcohol After Bariatric Surgery?

 One glass may be all it takes to put your blood alcohol content over the legal limit.
 Bariatric surgery patients who do choose to drink on occasion should not drive after doing so, and should significantly limit intake, regardless of previous tolerance.

 The lifestyle changes that accompany bariatric surgery, like a reduction or cessation of alcohol consumption, may not be easy, but they are necessary to ensure a healthy recovery and a healthy life.

 If you must drink, please adhere to these additional guidelines:

 - Do not drink after the first six months post-surgery.

 - If you find you only drink only in times of emotional distress, seek the help of a professional before you develop alcohol dependence.

 - Check the calorie content of your alcoholic beverage before consuming it.

 - When your doctor approves that you can begin drinking once more, avoid surgery and carbonated drinks.

-- Drink in great moderation, even a small amount can be bad for you as a bariatric patient.
+- Drink in great moderation.
+Even a small amount can be bad for you as a bariatric patient.

-How to Reduce Alcohol-Related Problems Post-Surgery
+How to Reduce Alcohol-Related After Bariatric Surgery